top of page

 Sustainable Development

-Senior Policy Correspondance
+Senior Policy Correspondence

 Qualitative Research & Analysis

-French - Basic Proficiency
+French - Beginner Proficiency

 EXPERTISE